 Videography and editing by Hassaan Ashraf

 This work was developed at Cartae Open School at aceartinc.
-It exhibited at aceartinc, Winnipeg in the Cartae Open School Exhibition.
-It screened at HAFLA Detroit at the SWANA (Southwest Asia and North Africa) Creators Network Gathering, in conjunction with the Allied Media Conference.
+It exhibited at aceartinc in the Cartae Open School Exhibition and screened at HAFLA Detroit at the SWANA (Southwest Asia and North Africa) Creators Network Gathering, in conjunction with the Allied Media Conference.